tweag/python-monorepo-example/2017-08-21-inline-java-ghc-plugin.md

 The GHC compiler uses an explicitly typed intermediate language known as Core.
-All type applications of terms in Core are explicit, making it possible to learn the types inferred at the type-checking phase by inspecting the Core terms.
+All type applications of terms in Core are explicit, making it possible to learn the types inferred at the type checking phase by inspecting Core terms.
 In order to get our hands on Core terms, we can use [Core plugins](https://downloads.haskell.org/~ghc/8.0.2/docs/html/users_guide/extending_ghc.html#core-plugins-in-more-detail).
 We could think of a Core plugin as a set of Core-to-Core passes that we